vatpac-technology/sops/docs/terminal/sydney.md

 !!! phraseology
     **SFE:** "ANZ361, Turn right heading 330, join final Runway 34R, from that heading Cleared Independent Visual Approach Runway 34R, not below 1500 until established on the PAPI"

+## SODPROPS Operations
+Arriving aircraft must be established on final and transferred to the tower frequency no later than 10NM from touchdown

 ## Sydney Harbour Scenic Flights
 Flights may be cleared for one of two standard scenic flight routes at `A015`, **Harbour Scenic One** or **Harbour Scenic Two**, which are described below.
 Pilot preference should be accommodated where traffic permits.